Court filing: Steve Bannon urged Census citizenship question

 The new information comes as the U.S. Supreme Court considers whether Ross must answer questions from lawyers challenging whether the citizenship question legally can be included.

+Over a dozen states and big cities, among others, have sued, saying Ross acted improperly before it was announced in March that the question would be added to the census.

+Plaintiffs in two lawsuits say the citizenship question will discourage immigrants from participating, diluting political representation and federal dollars for states that tend to vote Democratic.

-A judge presiding over lawsuits brought against Ross and the Commerce Department has said a deposition by the secretary is necessary in part because Ross had testified under oath that he was unaware of discussions between him and anyone in the White House on the subject.
+A judge presiding over the lawsuits has said a deposition by the secretary is necessary in part because Ross had testified under oath that he was unaware of discussions between him and anyone in the White House on the subject.

-Judge Jesse Furman had said there was reason to believe Ross had consulted with Bannon.
+U.S. District Judge Jesse M. Furman said last month there was reason to believe that Ross had consulted with Bannon.

+The judge also said Ross must be deposed because evidence developed so far "casts grave doubt" on claims by Ross that he only considered adding the question last December when the Justice Department recommended it.

+Furman said Ross has admitted he began considering whether to add a citizenship question shortly after his appointment in February 2017 and consulted with various other government officials before demanding to know as early as May 2017 why no action had been taken on his request.

 Comments